rekls2311/rekls2311/README.md

-# Welcome to my GitHub Page!! 👋👋👋
+# Welcome to my GitHub Page 👋

 ### 🎓 Earned a Bachelor's Degree in IT specializing in Data Analytics at RMIT University